WebAhead8/Weather_cities_info/README.md

 How to use: enter the location that you want to know the weather condition about it, and click the submit button.

-Result anlaysis: the result box will show the country's flag belong to the location entered, the temprature (in both, fahrenheit and celsius) and the population number of that country.
+Result anlaysis: the result box will show the country's flag belong to the location entered, the temprature (in both, Fahrenheit and Celsius) and the population number of that country.

 Team members: